 The disciple’s reluctance to accept Mary’s testimony needs to be motivated.
 What she’s telling them now, Jesus has told them three times before.
 Disclosing Mary’s history of what we’d call mental illness explains, if not justifies, the eleven’s jaundiced reaction to the best news they’re ever going to hear (echoing Jairus’ household disbelief of Jesus’ good news about the girl they thought they’d lost forever, 5:40).
 Mark’s style tells us why someone might disbelieve Mary, but assures us that Jesus really did visit her.

 Has Jesus forgiven his boys by verse 14?

 Afterward he was revealed to the eleven themselves as they sat at the table, and he rebuked them for their unbelief and hardness of heart, because they didn’t believe those who had seen him after he had risen.

 Jesus has been rebuking these men (boys, most of them?) throughout the Gospel.
 They weren’t chosen for their records of accomplishment, but for their long-term potential.
-Jesus has stuck with them despite their frequent lack of understanding, their reluctance to ask him questions about what they don’t understand, and their immature fixation on their own status and future glory.
+Jesus has stuck with them despite their immature fixation on their own status and future glory, their frequent lack of understanding, and their reluctance to ask him questions about what they don’t understand.
+That reluctance includes the idea of resurrection, in a missed opportunity placed near the very center of the work, at verses 9:9-11.

 One also has to admire Mark’s economical dispatch of an issue which later Gospel writers will spin into whole scenes: is this really Jesus?
 Mark’s Jesus has been grouchy throughout the story.
 This is him, all right.

 What is authentic?